jindrapetrik/adsl-tester/README.md

 Originally written for Telefonica O2 Czech Republic.

-Program connects to ASDS modem through telnet connection and displays statistic and other info.
+Program connects to ASDL modem through telnet connection and displays statistic and other info.

 License: GPLv3